 Many factors play a role in the ultimate cost of a plastic injection mold.
 Some of these factors include:

 No part can be reproduced absolutely perfectly, but with proper machining, they can come close.
 However, as tolerances become tighter, the costs rise.
-Parts with relatively loose tolerances, such as exterior plastics and single-piece parts, are cheaper to design and produce than parts with very tight tolerances.
+Parts with relatively loose tolerances.
+Such as exterior plastics and single-piece parts, which are cheaper to design and produce than parts with very tight tolerances.